marshall-lee/has_array_of/README.md

 HasArrayOf
 ==========

 This plugin implements alternative way to do `has_and_belongs_to_many` association in Rails using a power of PostgreSQL arrays.
-In simple cases when you just need [acts_as_list](https://github.com/swanandp/acts_as_list) or [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) functionality the traditional approach using many-to-many with join tables is unnecessary.
+In many cases when you just need [acts_as_list](https://github.com/swanandp/acts_as_list) or [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) functionality the traditional approach using many-to-many with join tables is unnecessary.
 We can just store integer array of ids.

 # How does it work?

 Suppose we have a playlist that contains many videos.
 One video can be included in many playlists.
 It's a classic many-to-many situation but we implement it differently.

 ```ruby
 # db/migrate/20141027125227_create_playlist.rb